 Which issues would you most highlight to someone new to your country?

-Irish law places a significant emphasis on fair procedures and the principles of natural justice in terminating employment.
-Where an employee has one year’s continuous service, his or her dismissal is deemed to be unfair under the Unfair Dismissals Acts 1977-2015, unless the employer can demonstrate that:
+Fair procedures Irish law places a significant emphasis on fair procedures and the principles of natural justice in terminating employment.
+Where an employee has at least one year’s continuous service, his or her dismissal is deemed to be unfair under the Unfair Dismissals Acts 1977-2015, unless the employer can demonstrate that:

 - the dismissal was for a potentially fair reason (eg, capability, conduct, redundancy, illegality or some other substantial ground); and